kjhealy/gssrdoc/README.md

 Positron.
 The help page for each variable links to the [GSS Data Explorer](https://gssdataexplorer.norc.org) page for that variable.
-The “See Also” section at the bottom of the help page incorporates the GSS’s own cross-referencing by module and topic.
-The [documentation website for the packge](https://kjhealy.github.io/gssrdoc) has a full listing of the variables and a topical index organized by survey module and subject.
+The “See Also” section at the bottom of the help page incorporates the GSS’s own cross-referencing by module.
+The [documentation website for the packge](https://kjhealy.github.io/gssrdoc) has a full listing of the variables and a topical index organized by survey module and the GSS’s own subject tags.

 <img src="man/figures/organsb_sshot.png" alt="The help page for organsb" />